xsampedro/quantum3_docs/README.md

 To configure the application for your specific needs:

-1. Update the vendor domain in `main.go` by modifying the `domain` flag
-2. Set the correct API documentation starting URL by updating the `baseURL` flag
+1. Use the `-type` flag to specify which documentation to scrape:
+   - `quantum`: Scrapes Quantum documentation
+   - `realtime`: Scrapes Photon Realtime documentation

-3. Change the output directory using the `output` flag (defaults to `output/quantum3`)
+2. Change the output directory using the `-output` flag (defaults to `output/quantum3` for Quantum or `output/realtime` for Realtime)

-4. Use `-list=true` to only list URLs without downloading (defaults to `true`)
+3. Use `-list-only=true` to only list URLs without downloading (defaults to `false`)

-5. Adjust concurrency with the `concurrency` flag (defaults to twice the number of CPU cores)
+4. Adjust concurrency with the `-concurrency` flag (defaults to 5)

 Example with custom settings:
 ```
-go run main.go -url="https://example.com/docs" -output="output/custom" -list=false -concurrency=4
+go run main.go -type=realtime -output="output/custom-realtime" -list-only=false -concurrency=4
 ```

 ## License